orca-io/orca-challenges/challenge-ais-design/readme.md

 We value simplicity and elegance as opposed to complex solutions.

-Present the final result with realistic vessel density under multiple realistic conditions.
-Use MarineTraffic[3] or similar tools to evaluate what is representative traffic density at various locations.
+Present the final result with realistic vessel density under multiple conditions/areas.
+Use MarineTraffic[3] or similar tools to evaluate what a realistic traffic density looks like at various locations.

-While its reasonable to expect the user to be able to click on a vessel to query it for details, this functionality does not need to be designed.
-The task only asks for a system to visualize vessels in the Orca map.
+While it's reasonable to expect the user to be able to click on a vessel to query it for details, this functionality does not need to be designed in the task.
+The task only asks for how to visualize vessels in the Orca map.

 Deliverable